pulumi/registry/themes/default/content/registry/packages/aws/_index.md

 layout: overview
 ---

-The Amazon Web Services (AWS) provider for Pulumi can provision many of the cloud resources available in [AWS](https://aws.amazon.com/).
+HELLOThe Amazon Web Services (AWS) provider for Pulumi can provision many of the cloud resources available in [AWS](https://aws.amazon.com/).
 It uses the AWS SDK to manage and provision resources.

 The AWS provider must be configured with credentials to deploy and update resources in AWS; see [Installation & Configuration](./installation-configuration/) for instructions.